 Monash University, Leah HeissThe Tactile Tools™ bring together diverse groups of people to solve complex problems, another example of design research and practice in action.

 Through collaborative discussions, making, practical design experiments, and reflections on dissemination, this symposium will foster a collective creative inquiry into the evolving role of design research.
 We wish to showcase the strength of design's experimental and speculative nature as a means of inquiry.
 We will interrogate how design methods embody a fluidity that is both challenging and essential in complex problem spaces.
 Exploring how this capacity for integration positions design as a uniquely valuable form of research.
-We aim to embrace the capacity of practice to reimagine research boundaries, engage diverse audiences in transformative ways, and create alternative forms of dissemination and impact.
-We see design practice research as creating a challenge to conventional divisions between doing, knowing, and sharing.
+We aim to embrace the capacity of practice to reimagine research boundaries, engage diverse audiences in transformative ways, and create alternative forms of impact.
+Challenging conventional divisions between doing, knowing, and sharing.

 "To ask the question of what design theory is made in the context of practice-based design research is to ask for trouble.
 And trouble is precisely what we want."Redstrom, J. (2017).
 Making design theory.
 MIT Press.